syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 What this code snipped does is:

-1. Assign the logger to a variable you can use
+1. Assign the logger to a variable
 1. Tests the ability to read the Website CRD, erroring if it is invalid
 1. If the CRD is valid, writes a log line
 1. Continues on to return healthy at the end of the reconcile loop